By Hardik Rajgor Jun. 27, 2020

 Do you feel you’re working more from home than you actually were in office?
 You are probably right.
 When we’re at work, we reach the office and have a snack.
 We work for a couple of hours and have a lunch break.
 We have another snack break in the evening and squeezed between all these breaks are multiple chai and sutta breaks.
 To quote a Hindi phrase, “din nikal jata hai”.

-But as I have found in the last three months, at home there are no breaks and it’s relentless.
+But as I have found in the last couple of months, at home there are no breaks and it’s relentless.
 We are burdened with more work than possible and we can’t refuse or question it.
 If we’re saving travel time and not taking all the pointless breaks, why can’t we get it done?
 As employees, we even feel guilty making certain excuses because they might sound too silly.
 What if I can’t log in on time because I have to do jhadu-pocha, solve leakage issues, or buy groceries?
 “I bet no one else makes these excuses,” we feel.

 So out of guilt, we now get back to work by taking a ten-minute lunch instead of the leisurely hour.
 We don’t browse shopping websites to kill some time in the afternoon, or go downstairs for a post-lunch walk like we did in office.
 Many of us have internalised the idea that “wasting time” at home is unethical or unprofessional.
 We are sitting in one location, staring at a screen and burning ourselves out working crazy long hours.
 How can we be at home all day and still feel so tired, we wonder?
 Because our minds are not getting rest and it is showing in the stress we feel.